JarbasAl/mycroft-catalan.conf/readme.md

 First we must set the global language of mycroft, this is what will be used to load skills and resource files

 SPECIAL NOTES:
-- any skill with a single file not translated will not load, all files must be translated
+- this must match the [lang code for mycroft-core resource files](https://github.com/MycroftAI/mycroft-core/tree/dev/mycroft/res/text), in our case ```ca-es```
 - the language code must match exactly!
 I submitted a [PR to improve this](https://github.com/MycroftAI/mycroft-core/pull/1335) back in 2017, but it was completely ignored
-- this must match the [lang code for mycroft-core resource files](https://github.com/MycroftAI/mycroft-core/tree/dev/mycroft/res/text), in our case ```ca-es```
+- skills will also use this lang code to search for resource files
-- mycroft translate uses lang code ```ca``` not ```ca-es```, which means skills translated in [translate.mycroft.ai](https://translate.mycroft.ai/) will not work.
-See below.

 ### Lang Config